 Immediate Response (0 - 2 hours) IMT Position Action Initials Notify community partners in accordance with local policies and procedures (e.g., consider local emergency operations center, other area health care facilities, local emergency medical services, and healthcare coalition coordinator), including requesting supplies, equipment, or personnel not available in the nursing home.
 Notify and regularly communicate with outside agencies about the nursing home's status and organizational needs.
 Liaison/PIO Communicate with other health care facilities to determine their situation status, ability to accept residents if evacuation is ordered.
 Recommend immediate shelter in place areas based on hazard to life.
 Oversee immediate stabilization of the nursing home Safety Officer Assist with the movement of residents, staff, and visitors to safe areas of the nursing home.
-Initiate NHICS 215A to assign, direct, and ensure safety actions are adhered to and completed.
+Initiate NHICS 215A to assign, direct, and ensure safety actions are Jaiety Officer adhered to and completed.
 Recommend assembly areas based on location and route safety and immediate access to transportation vehicles if needed.
 Secure the nursing home, limit entry of nonessential personnel, and implement limited visitation policy.
-Operations Section Chief Ensure continuation of resident care and essential services.
+Ensure continuation of resident care and essential services.
 Conduct a census of residents, identifying those who are appropriate for discharge, if applicable.
 Transfer or stabilize injured residents as appropriate and as resources are available.
 Consider relocation of residents and services within the nursing home.
 Coordinate with the Safety Officer to secure the nursing home and implement limited visitation policy as appropriate.
-If shelter-in-place is required: Establish shelter locations in cooperation with Incident Commander and Safety Officer Maniter that all residents, ataff, and visitare are apply in abolter.
-Section Chief Monitor that all residents, staff, and visitors are safely in shelter areas Secure and seal shelter areas Prepare to implement emergency plans and procedures as needed (e.g., loss of power, cooling, water, HVAC, communications).
-Designate an area(s) to accommodate resident/staff family members/guardians seeking shelter including those who may be electrically dependent or have medical needs.
+Operations Section Chief If shelter-in-place is required: ☐ Establish shelter locations in cooperation with Incident Commander and Safety Officer ☐ Monitor that all residents, staff, and visitors are safely in shelter areas ☐ Secure and seal shelter areas ☐ Prepare to implement emergency plans and procedures as needed (e.g., loss of power, cooling, water, HVAC, communications). ☐ Designate an area(s) to accommodate resident/staff family members/guardians seeking shelter including those who may be electrically dependent or have medical needs.
 Activate Business Continuity Plans and procedures.
 Implement tasks listed below if Branches are not activated.

 Immediate Response (0 - 2 hours)

-IMT Position Action Initials
+IMT Position IMT Position Action Initial

-Conduct a nursing home census and identify which residents may require immediate transfer.
+Conduct a nursing home census and identify which residents may

+require immediate transfer.